 The issue of children who identify as transgender is a new one for schools, which have a duty to accommodate and protect this vulnerable group.
 The issue is such a political hot topic that the children themselves may get lost within the wider campaign for transgender rights.
 I provide training which recognises the rights of this group as children first and foremost, who have the right to the same protection as any other child within schools’ established safeguarding systems.

-I offer a two and a half/three hour training session for teachers.
-My aim is to equip teachers with the confidence to manage challenging decisions and situations in an area which is completely new for schools.
+I offer up to two and a half/three hour training sessions to equip teachers with the knowledge and confidence to manage challenging decisions and situations in an area which is completely new for schools.